jacogrande/bash_tools/README.md

-# tools
+# bash_tools
-  A library of bash tools
+  A janky library of homemade bash tools.

 ## Elefahnt
   Elefahnt is a script that prints and speaks the users input
   ```